Medicaid Waiver Tracker: Approved and Pending Section 1115 Waivers by State

 These states are using (or seek to use) Section 1115 authority to: use Medicaid funds to pay for inpatient substance use and/or mental health services for nonelderly adults in “institutions for mental disease” (IMDs); fund other behavioral health or supportive services for people with behavioral health needs (such as supportive housing, supported employment, peer supports, and/or community-based mental health or SUD treatment services); expand Medicaid eligibility to cover additional people with behavioral health needs who are otherwise uninsured; or request waiver funding for delivery system reform initiatives (such as physical/behavioral health integration, value-based purchasing, and workforce development initiatives).

 CMS Guidance: In July 2015, the CMS issued a state Medicaid director letter describing new service delivery opportunities for individuals with substance use disorder under Section 1115.
 In November 2017, the CMS issued a state Medicaid director letter revising the 2015 guidance.
+In November 2018, the CMS issued a state Medicaid director letter describing a new demonstration opportunity for adults with serious mental illness (SMI) or children with serious emotional disturbance (SED).

 Delivery System Reform